Skyshader77/Lacryma-Hydra/chapter14.typ

 "Seven sheep and five cows," said the father. #emph[Let’s play.]

-"Five sheep and three cows."
+"Five sheep and three cows," said Nix.

 "Stop!
 Please!
 You can’t do this!
 My baby is not for sale!"